 If you’ve been hurt in a car accident, you are likely facing expenses for medical bills, lost wages, and vehicle damage.
 In addition, you may be experiencing physical pain and emotional suffering.
 In order to recover compensation for your damages and hold the liable party accountable for their negligence, you should understand how the Ohio car accident lawsuit process works.

 For a free, initial evaluation of your case, contact the experienced Ohio car accident lawyers at Kisling, Nestico & Redick at 1-800-HURT-NOW if you’ve been involved in a car accident that was caused by another party’s negligence.

 According to Ohio Revised Code (ORC) Section 2305.10, the statute of limitations for filing a car accident case is two years from the date of the injury.
 If you do not file your claim within this two-year time frame, you may not be able to recover damages.
 By filing a lawsuit as soon as your injury occurs, you increase your chances of recovering maximum compensation.

 Evidence plays a vital role in every car accident case.
-It can be used to defend yourself and prove the negligence and liability of the other parties involved.
+It can be used to defend yourself and prove the liability of the other parties involved.
 Some examples of evidence that you should focus on collecting include:

 - Photos of the accident scene, vehicle damage, and injuries